Boeing 737 Max electrical glitch found elsewhere in the plane | DW | 17.04.2021

 An electrical problem that led to dozens of Boeing 737 Max jets being grounded has been found to be more widespread than first thought.
 Boeing's narrow-body airliner has been hounded by technical issues since the two deadly crashes in 2018 and 2019,

-Airlines pulled around 90 jets from service a week ago after Boeing warned of a production-related electrical grounding issues in the cockpit.
+Airlines pulled around 90 jets from service a week ago after Boeing warned of a production-related electrical grounding issue in the cockpit.
 The defect was reported on recently built airplanes.

 Since then, suspected grounding problems have been found in two other places on the flight deck.